 65. Ginger ale was created in Jamaica.

-66. Three Jamaican women have won the title of Miss World.
+66. Fourth Jamaican women have won the title of Miss World.

 67. Several top fashion models have come from Jamaica or if of Jamaican descent, including Naomi Campbell and Grace Jones.

 68. The ortanique fruit, a cross between an orange and a tangerine, was developed in Jamaica.

 69. On a clear day, Cuba can be seen from Jamaica’s Blue Mountains.

 70. Jamaica has the largest per capita cell phone penetration of any country in the world.